SRishikanth/VM-task-2/README.md

-this project is map based prject
+this project is map based project